-The function of cache s to serve faster requests in the future since the computer does not need to download the data each time it runs the command.
+The function of the cache is to serve faster requests in the future since the computer does not need to download the data each time it runs the command.

 This is because the computer does not need to retrieve the elements to run the command, it only takes the cache stored in memory, and that increases the speed of execution.

 Memory cache is a portion of memory created with high-speed static RAM (SRAM).
-This type of cache is more effective because most programs access the same data or commands repeatedly.
+This cache type is more effective because most programs repeatedly access the same data or commands.